-Asset allocation is important because, when investing in multiple asset classes, your portfolio may perform more consistently over time and it may minimize the risk of underperformance.
+Asset allocation is important because, when investing in multiple asset classes, your portfolio may perform more consistently over time and it may address the risk of underperformance.
 Market conditions that can help one asset class to perform well may cause another to have average or poor returns over the same time period.
-And, a portfolio consisting of a diversified group of investments may be able to limit your losses and reduce the fluctuations of investment returns without sacrificing potential gain.
+And, a portfolio consisting of a diversified group of investments may be able to limit your losses and manage the fluctuations of investment returns without sacrificing potential gain.

 Adapting to Market Conditions